 Feature 1: Search with filters

-The app offers a filter questionaire with 10 questions regarding your pet search.
+The app offers a filter questionnaire with 10 questions regarding your pet search.
 These can be saved and notifications for pet matches can be enabled.

 Feature 2: Plan a meet up

-The app offers a build in calender function with which the user can request a meet up upon finding a pet they like.
+The app offers a build in calendar function with which the user can request a meet up upon finding a pet they like.

 Surveys & Interviews

 I set up a Google Form survey, 20 participants filled it out.
 After that I met up with 3 participants for user interviews.
 The goal was to better understand user behaviour around pet adoption and to determine which tasks users would like to be able to complete using the BFF app.

 The data from the surveys was reviewed and let to insights that were also taken into account when doing the user interviews.
 The data from the user interviews was processed, affinity maps were made and insights were noted.

 The main takeaways from the survey & interviews were:

 Based on the user interviews and surveys, 2 persona's were created.
 Jack (descriptor: browser) and Dani (descriptor: adopter).
 They formed the basis for setting up the user journeys, task analysis and user flows.